Writing Away Refuge Zoom Pitch Retreat

 Ready to meet your new writing community?

 At Writing Away Refuge, we are all about support and helping you craft your best book and make solid industry connections.
-The focus of our virtual pitch retreat on January 10-11, 2026
+The focus of our virtual pitch retreat on March 14th-15th, 2026

 is powerful story development and delivering a winning pitch.